Senior Leadership Team

 I moved down to Bournemouth from Guildford, in Surrey, with my wife and two children in January of 2014 and in my spare time can be found paddle boarding up and down the river or, if lucky, enjoying some of the local surf.

 I joined the teaching profession in 1998 shortly after completing my degree in French and Spanish at Cardiff University.

 I find Bournemouth School a very special place to work as student-teacher relationships are very strong and I particularly enjoy the challenges and rewards that working with our young people bring.

-I live locally with my husband and four daughters and, like the headmaster, usually walk to and from school.
+I live locally with my husband and four daughters and usually walk to and from school.
 My eldest daughter attended the sixth form at Bournemouth School.

 Outside of school, I enjoy spending time with my family in the New Forest or visiting local beaches.

 Having grown up in the North-East and obtaining a Bachelor of Education in 1993, I began my teaching career in Milton Keynes.

 I have gradually moved south, holding a variety of positions from Head of Department, Head of House to Assistant Headteacher at Rossmore Community College.
 I joined Bournemouth School in 2010 where I became the SENDCo in 2011.
 I have found this to be the most rewarding and enjoyable experience of my career.

 I live in Wimborne with my husband and two children (when they are on breaks from their respective Universities!).
 My daughter studied for her A-levels at Bournemouth School and my son studied for his at another local school.
 Other than my allegiance to, and passion for, Newcastle United football club, I enjoy travelling and visiting new countries.